mirikrupkin/mirikrupkin.github.io/_pages/about.md

   - /about.html
 ---

 I am a structural biologist studying HIV infection on the molceular level at [Stanford university](https://profiles.stanford.edu/miri-krupkin).
 My passion is to reveal the molecular basis of infectious diseases and to expand our understanding of antibiotics and antiviral drugs.
 I focus on the regulatory role of RNA structures in reverse transcription of the HIV virus.
-Read more about what's new in HIV research [here](https://mirikrupkin.github.io/posts/2020/04/blog-post-2/) and [here](https://mirikrupkin.github.io/posts/2020/05/blog-post-1/).
-Read more about what's new in structural biology [here](https://mirikrupkin.github.io/posts/2020/06/blog-post-1/).
+I use structural biology and biophysics to track the viral RNA rearrangments during reverse transcription of the HIV virus.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HgKtNtVx-oQ?si=yAvsifTjvDl3rw0w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Background
 ======